eckhardEhm/osxhelpers/README.md

 Helpers for handling development on osx

 ## vagrantDown
-Is a set of bash scripts for osx ( Virtualbox only ! ) to find and halt all running vagrant machines.
+Is a bash script for osx using awk to find and correctly halt (using vagrant halt) all running virtualbox machines.
-There are other ptions posted on how to "kill" virtualbox instances, but halting them via vagrant makes sure your hosts file gets cleaned up as well.
-I am a bash noob so feel free to post feedback on how to enhance this stuff.
+Feel free to provide feedback on how to enhance this as i really have no experience in shell scripting.
-It is a set of scripts wich will create a "vagrantRunning.txt" in the directory ~/bash.
+The script will generate and delete the file "vagrantRunning.txt" in the directory /tmp.

 ### usage
-copy to a directory that is avaiable in your executable paths and then run "vagrantDown" from anywhere in terminal.
+copy to an executable directory in your path, then run "vagrantDown".

-### TODO
-Fix that hardcoded ~/bash directory and choose a tmp dir in osx that is writeable by default